opendatateam/udata/docs/installation.md

 FS_PREFIX = '/s'
 ```

-You can now process static assets in the directory declared in the NGinx configuration (ie. `/srv/udata/public`):
+You can now process static assets in the directory declared in the nginx configuration (ie. `/srv/udata/public`):

 ```shell
 $ udata collect -ni $HOME/public
 ```

-Alrigth, everything is ready to run udata so logout from the `udata` and restart NGinx and uWSGI:
+Alright, everything is ready to run uData so logout from the `udata` account and restart nginx and uWSGI:

 ```shell
 $ service uwsgi restart